 With variable rate loans, interest rates fluctuate, and one of the causes of high interest rates is rising inflation.
 Remember, adding a few more years to a mortgage term will reduce monthly payments.
 However, doing this will increase the total amount that we will have paid overall.
 For example, if we borrow €250k at 3% for 25 years, we will pay €105,658 in interest on top of the capital.
 If the repayment period is prolonged to 30 years, we will end up paying €129,444 in interest on top of the capital.
 That’s an additional €23,786!

 How much mortgage can one qualify for?

 Banks and mortgages have regulations that limit the amount that they can lend a person to buy a house.
 These regulations are stipulated by the Central Bank of Ireland.
-The regulations include two kinds of limits.
-Firstly, loan-to-income (LTI), which is based on the ratio of the size of the loan to the income of the borrower.
-Secondly, loan-to-value (LTV), which is based on the ratio of the size of the loan to the value of the home that is to be purchased.
+The regulations include two kinds of limits: Firstly, loan-to-income (LTI).
+This is based on the ratio of the size of the loan to the income of the borrower.
+Secondly, loan-to-value (LTV).
+This is based on the ratio of the size of the loan to the value of the home that is to be purchased.
 Lenders also have some flexibility to make exceptions to these limits.
 To comply with the law and the European Central Bank’s requirements, both of these mortgage regulations must be met in order to qualify for a mortgage.